thetensor-space/thetensor-space.github.io/_events/2024-05-29-TAGA24-Workshop-Resources.md

 ## [Determinantal varieties and Pfaffians](#determinantal-varieties-and-pfaffians){:style="color:inherit"}

 **Speaker:**
-<br><a href="https://www.math.uni-bielefeld.de/~voll/" target="_blank">Christopher Voll</a>, Bielefeld University
+<a href="https://www.math.uni-bielefeld.de/~voll/" target="_blank">Christopher Voll</a>, Bielefeld University

-My research interests are centred around asymptotic group theory, in particular arithmetic and analytic properties of zeta functions associated to infinite groups and rings.
+**Bio**: My research interests are centred around asymptotic group theory, in particular arithmetic and analytic properties of zeta functions associated to infinite groups and rings.
 These are Dirichlet generating functions encoding arithmetic data about groups and rings, such as the numbers of finite index subobjects or finite-dimensional irreducible representations.
 The study of these zeta functions may be seen as a non-commutative analogue to the theory of the Dedekind zeta function of a number field, enumerating finite index ideals in the number field's ring of integers.
 This young subject area lies on the crossroads of infinite group and ring theory, algebraic geometry and combinatorics.

 **Abstract:** The algebraic geometry of tensors.